11.6 How Kinematic Fluxes Move Air Vertically

 and some up,

 Both of these processes are happening simultaneously.
-If the air parcels mix at their new heights, they either move warmer air lower (left) or cooler air higher (right), and in both cases, they move heat down.
-Thus, when the potential temperature profile increases with height (i.e., is subadiabatic), the turbulent eddies move warmer air down and the heat flux is negative.
+If the air parcels mix at their new heights, they either move warmer air lower (left panel above) or cooler air higher (right panel above); in both cases they move heat down.
+Thus, when the potential temperature increases with height (i.e., is subadiabatic), the turbulent eddies move warmer air down and the heat flux is negative (i.e., downward, which is the negative z direction).

 We see that by turbulent motions, the thermal energy tends to flow from higher mean temperature to lower mean temperature, or to put it another way, down the gradient of the mean value.